-the likelihood that a woman reports she received a mammogram in the last year and that her most recent one was routine by 1.6 to 4.4 percentage points, and these estimates are all statistically significant at the 5 percent level.
+For the sake of brevity, in all subsequent models for mammograms we only report results from the 'scaled' mandate specification, though the full set of results from all specifications (which were very similar) is reported in the Appendix.
+We present result for the other mammography outcomes in Table 3.
+The results in the top panel of Table 3 indicate that mandates increased the likelihood that a woman reports she received a mammogram in the last year and that her most recent one was routine by 1.6 to 5.5 percentage points, and these estimates are all statistically significant at the 5 percent level.
 Having a nonroutine mammogram in the last year is not significantly associated with the mandates (not shown in table but available upon request).
-Since the bulk of any increase in mammograms driven by changes in coverage should be for routine reasons, this supports our interpretation that the mandates increased coverage of screening mammography and that this increased coverage led to more routine mammograms.
+Since the bulk of any increase in mammograms driven by changes in coverage should be for routine